benfertig/timestamper/README.md

 conda install -c conda-forge py2app
 ```

-**Alternatively**, you can install Py2App through pip by entering the following command from a Terminal window:
+Alternatively, you can install Py2App through pip by entering the following command from a Terminal window:
 ```
 pip3 install py2app
 ```